 An Example: If you are a truck driver and are injured in a fall and – as a result of your injuries – cannot sit for an extended period of time you would be unlikely to be able to continue your employment as a truck driver.
 You would likely need a light job standing on your feet.
 If the difference between what you made as a truck driver and what you made at your new job was $40,000.00 a year you would be entitled to the difference in pay multiplied by the number of expected remaining work years.
 This would constitute your lost earning capacity – although it would be discounted to its net present value.

-Establishing Your Non-Economic Damages in a Premises Liability Claim
+Establishing Your Non-Economic Damages in Dallas Slip and Fall Case

-What non-economic damages might you be entitled to in a premises liability or negligent activity claim?
+What non-economic damages might you be entitled to in a slip and fall accident case?

 Available damages depend on the individual case.
 Non-economic damages are those that are not readily ascertainable.
 Generally, the following non-economic damages are recoverable:

 - Damages for your pain and suffering in the past;

 - Damages for the pain and suffering you will experience in the future;

 - Damages for physical impairment in the past;

 - Damages for physical impairment you will experience in the future;

 - Damages for mental anguish in the past;